-  Stan began his career at Harvard Medical School as a radiation oncologist research fellow.
-He is now based at the Central Laser Facility at Harwell, Oxfordshire, where he leads a team involved in the development of advanced microscopy, cellular DNA damage and repair, ultrafast biophysics, time resolved linear and non-linear fluorescence spectroscopy and microscopy, and application of lasers to biology and medicine.
-He is also an honorary Senior Research Fellow in the School of Biological Sciences, University of Bristol, and a Visiting Professor in the Faculty of Health and Life Sciences, Oxford Brookes University.
-He is an author on over 110 peer reviewed scientific publications.
-He is a member and a trustee of the Royal Microscopical Society, the Royal Society of Chemistry, Radiation Research (USA) and the Association of Radiation Research (UK).
+Stan began his career at Harvard Medical School (USA) as a radiation oncologist research fellow after completing a PhD in radiation induced DNA damage at the University of Leicester and the Medical Research Council, Harwell.
+He is now based at the Central Laser Facility at Harwell, Oxfordshire, where he leads a team involved in the development of advanced microscopy, cellular DNA damage repair and the mTOR signalling pathway, ultrafast biophysics, time resolved linear and non-linear fluorescence spectroscopy and microscopy, and application of lasers to biology and medicine.
+He was recently awarded a UKRI-STFC Fellow.
+He is also an elected Fellow of the Royal Society of Chemistry, honorary Senior Research Fellow in the School of Biological Sciences, University of Bristol, and a Visiting Professor in the Faculty of Health and Life Sciences, Oxford Brookes University.
+He has over 150 peer-reviewed publications, 4 patents, and licenses to Merck-Sigma and CRUK Ximbio.
+He is a member and a Trustee of the Royal Microscopical Society, Radiation Research Society (USA) and the Association of Radiation Research (UK).

 Professor Wayne Frasch – Scientific Advisor